-CS2315Z Bake Shop 101 (Semester 1)
+CS2315Z Bake Shop 101 (1 Semester)

 Do you love baking?
-Learn the basics and science of preparing while baking a variety of baked goods in our culinary labs .
+Learn the basics and science of preparing while baking a variety of baked goods in our culinary labs.
 Learn how to "bake your own signature items" by tailoring ingredients to meet your tastes.
 For those students who are not able to fit in a full-year culinary course, this is a great opportunity to explore the art of baking in a one semester format.
 This baking course will provide opportunities to learn baking skills, by preparing a variety of baked goods; but will also provide opportunities for personalization and making connections between science and the art of baking.
 Students will develop a portfolio of their work and achievement of academic standards.

-CS2317Z Morning Eats: Breakfast and Brunch (Semester 1) Grades 10, 11, 12

-Having a difficult time getting ready, eating, and getting to homeroom before the late bell?
-Join us to cook and learn more about the most important meal of the day, as well as strategies for fitting it in so you can have more energy, give a boost to your academics, and contribute to your personal health triangle.
-Research shows that many people miss out on this very important meal of the day, including the Arlington Youth Risk Behavior Survey (YRBS).
+CS2317Z Morning Eats: Breakfast and Brunch (1 Semester) Grades 10, 11, 12 many people miss out on this very important meal of the day, including the Arlington Youth Risk Behavior Survey (YRBS).
 This is a great opportunity to learn how to plan and prepare a variety of traditional and updated breakfast and brunch recipes through our cooking labs, walking field trips, and engaging projects.
 We will also learn how to plan, prepare, and host a brunch.
 We will explore food preparation techniques, valuable menu planning skills, recipe resources, and how to personalize recipes for both personal taste and time.
 Students will be evaluated through a variety of activities, including cooking in the culinary labs, projects, and will leave class with a personalized cookbook of recipes and information that will be a valuable tool for now and when you live on your own.